pyeventsourcing/eventsourcing/README.md

 ## Overview

-The aim of this library is to make it easier to write event sourced applications in Python.
+The aim is to make it a bit easier to write event sourced applications in Python.
 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another suggests event sourcing is a persistence mechanism for applications of domain driven design.